Site icon Sancerres at Sunset

 New Orleans, Louisiana, is one of the world’s most unique cities.

-That honor comes thanks to its French predominance, meld of cultures, and rare combination of laid-back attitude with elegant manners.
+That honor comes thanks to its French predominance, its meld of cultures, and its rare combination of laid-back attitude with elegant manners.

 Unpopular confession: I didn’t like New Orleans the first time I visited.
 But in my defense, I was there for work, and didn’t have much chance to savor the city.
 Then I met a dear friend who lived in Louisiana, and I enjoyed discovering the Big Easy with a local.
 And later I spent several days there with the most interesting person I’ve ever met, and that’s when I fell in love with New Orleans.
 Now I go back as often as I can.
 I could spend a lifetime there.